Julie Chapman: Honours and awards

 In 2008, Chapman was awarded a Sir Peter Blake Leadership Award.
 In 2013, she was the supreme winner of the NEXT Woman of the Year Awards.
 In 2015, Chapman was a finalist for New Zealander of the Year.

 In the 2025 New Year Honours, Chapman was appointed a Dame Companion of the New Zealand Order of Merit, for services to children and the community.
 On receiving the honour, Chapman said that "It brought up mixed emotions … I feel really proud to receive this honour, but I'm acutely aware that it's for work that shouldn't need to be done."

+Chapman is a finalist for the 2026 New Zealander of the Year awards.